Risk Management

 Risk Management Activity Framework

 Based on the results of the maturity assessment, we have identified the dissemination of ERM activities throughout the Group and the development of risk-sensitive personnel as the two key elements to promote for achieving a more effective ERM.
-Specifically, through our outreach efforts, we aim to deepen understanding among all executives and other employees in our group regarding the importance of ERM and its connection to our management strategy by consistently highlighting these points.
+Specifically, through our outreach efforts, we aim to deepen under-standing among all officers and other employees in our group regarding the importance of ERM and its connection to our management strategy by consistently highlighting these points.
 Additionally, through personnel development, we aim for individuals at various levels and roles to acquire the knowledge and skills necessary for effective risk management.

 Ultimately, the goal is for employees at all levels in each organization within the Group to fulfill the risk management roles required by their positions and to operate the ERM system autonomously.